 - Require Whole Foods to install electronic signage on Ocean Avenue to indicate when its garage is full.
-The Whole Foods grocery store on Ocean Avenue is part of the existing condition and is not under the purview of the proposed project. - Undergrounding the K Muni line.
+The Whole Foods grocery store on Ocean Avenue is part of the existing condition and is not under the purview of the proposed project.
+It is outside the purview of the proposed project's environmental analysis to make requirements of existing land uses. - Undergrounding the K Muni line.
 This mitigation would represent a significant infrastructure project.
-The City is currently undertaking a transit corridors study as part of Connect SF.9 The study will develop and prioritize initial concepts for subways, bus rapid transit lines, and other improvements to create a rapid, reliable transit network.
-The results of this study is unknown, and, thus, the feasibility of a project that undergrounds the K Muni line is unknown.
-Further, this sort of mitigation would not be roughly proportional to the project's considerable contribution to a significant cumulative transit delay impact.
+The City is currently undertaking a transit corridors study as part of Connect SF.
+The study will develop and prioritize initial concepts for subways, bus rapid transit lines, and other improvements to create a rapid, reliable transit network.
+The results of this study is unknown, and, thus, the feasibility of a project that undergrounds the K Muni line is unknown, that would be infeasible to implement with the proposed project and wouldFurther, this sort of mitigation would not be roughly proportional be beyond the nexus established between to the project's considerable contribution to a significant cumulative -and-transit travel time delay impact.